oils-for-unix/oils/doc/xtrace.md

 - It shows the exit status of **every process**, which is important for reasoning about failure.
 - It annotates trace lines with the shell PID (when it's not the root PID).
-- The `argv` arrays are quoted with [QSN]($oil-doc:qsn.html).
-This ensures that they show special characters unambiguously, and that take exactly one physical line.
+- Strings in `argv` arrays may be quoted with [QSN]($oil-doc:qsn.html).
+This shows special characters unambiguously, and ensures that each trace entry is exactly one physical line.

 ### Option Names